MetaTrader 5: The Complete Guide

 Leverage allows traders to hold large positions in the Forex market with fewer capital.
 With leverage trading, traders can borrow money from a broker and hold larger positions, which in turn could magnify returns or losses.

 A stop loss order is used to prevent extensive losses, especially during severe market dip situations.
 By placing a stop loss order, you can automatically close your position if the market moves against you.
-It frees you up from monitoring your portfolio constantly.
-In volatile markets, uncontrollable losses that could wipe out your entire account can be prevented with the use of a stop loss order.

 An advanced trading platform, MT4 has become a norm for seasoned Forex traders as it helps them execute their trades even when their machine is off.
 It comes with a user-friendly interface, numerous technical analysis tools for forecasting market patterns, real-time currency price data, and much more.